Pyeinstien/demo/README.md

 # demo
 Demo git repository
 <br>
-This is just a demo repository
+This is just a demo repository (directory)